 Recommendation #2:

-An IGO that has complied with the requisite communication and notification procedure in accordance with Article 6ter of the Paris Convention for the Protection of Industrial Property may choose to rely on such compliance to demonstrate that it has the requisite standing to file a complaint under the UDRP or URS.
-This may be an option where an IGO does not have trademark rights in its name or acronym (as applicable) but believes it has certain unregistered rights for which it must adduce factual evidence to show that it nevertheless has substantive legal rights in the name and/or acronym in question.
-For the avoidance of doubt, the Working Group emphasizes that:
+The Working Group notes that an IGO may seek to demonstrate that it has the requisite standing to file a complaint under the UDRP or URS by showing that it has complied with the requisite communication and notification procedure in accordance with Article 6ter of the Paris Convention for the Protection of Industrial Property.
+An IGO may consider this to be an option where it does not have trademark rights in its name or acronym (as applicable) but believes it has certain unregistered rights for which it must adduce factual evidence to show that it nevertheless has substantive legal rights in the name and/or acronym in question.
+In this regard, the Working Group recommends that specific Policy Guidance be issued by ICANN to clarify the following points:

-(a) this alternative mechanism for standing will not be needed in a situation where an IGO already holds trademark rights in its name and/or acronym, as the IGO would in such a case proceed in the same way as a non-IGO trademark owner;
+(a) this alternative mechanism for standing is not needed in a situation where an IGO already holds trademark rights in its name and/or acronym, as the IGO would in such a case proceed in the same way as a non-IGO trademark owner;

 (b) whether or not compliance with Article 6ter will be considered determinative of standing is a decision to be made by the UDRP or URS panelist(s) based on the facts of each case; and

-(c) this recommendation is not intended to modify or affect any of the existing grounds which UDRP and/or URS panelists have previously found sufficient for IGO standing (e.g. based on statutes and treaties).
+(c) the possibility that an IGO may seek to rely on its compliance with Article 6ter to demonstrate standing should not modify or affect any of the existing grounds which UDRP and/or URS panelists have previously found sufficient for IGO standing (e.g. based on statutes and treaties).

 Under the UDRP and URS, the first substantive element that a complainant must satisfy under both procedures is that the complainant has rights in a trademark or service mark.
 Most UDRP panelists have read this requirement as a requirement for standing to file a complaint, and it is generally accepted that the threshold may be satisfied by establishing either ownership or exclusive license rights in the trademark or service mark.